Best Time to Visit Patagonia

 When is the Best Time to Visit Patagonia?

 Many consider the summer season as the best time to visit Patagonia.
 However, we recommend the shoulder seasons (October – November, and March – April) when travelers can enjoy walking the trails with fewer crowds.
 From October to November, Patagonia blossoms into spring with wildflowers of every color.
 From March to April, watch as the autumnal hues of fall transform the national park into a spectacular display.
-In addition to mesmerizing scenery that happens during the shoulder season in Patagonia, travelers can enjoy freely walking the trails as there are, in general, fewer crowds during this time.
+During the shoulder season in Patagonia, travelers can enjoy freely walking the trails as there are, in general, fewer crowds during this time.

 December to February is the most popular time to visit as the days are longest and the chances of good weather are highest, but that comes with larger numbers of visitors.
 Patagonia weather follows the same patterns throughout the whole region, however the Lake District including Bariloche, Puerto Varas, and Pucon being further north is warmer.